Type of Journey

-The park is a scrubland habitat built around the Etosha Salt Pan (dried bed of a long-extinct lake) which is almost 130kms wide, and it has been even identified from the space.
+The park is a shrubland habitat built around the Etosha Salt Pan (dried bed of a long-extinct lake) which is almost 130kms wide, and it has been even identified from the space.
 There are various waterholes providing excellent game viewing all through the year.
 Etosha is one of the best places to see both Black Rhino and White Rhino, also it has a thriving Lion, Leopard, Elephant, Zebra and Giraffe population, which are seen regularly.

-Damaraland has some of the Namibia’s most stunning landscapes, ranging from beautiful rock formations at Spitzkoppe to wild desert mountains in the north to red-rock based Erongo and Brandberg in the south.
+Damaraland has some of Namibia's most stunning landscapes, ranging from beautiful rock formations at Spitzkoppe to wild desert mountains in the north to red-rock based Erongo and Brandberg in the south.
 It is famous for its resident Himba tribes which is an aboriginal tribe of Namibia.
 Also famous here are the desert (adapted) Elephants which are regularly seen here.
 It is also home to some of Africa’s finest prehistoric rock engravings and paintings which are claimed to be done by Bushmen.